pinefoambath/pinefoambath/README.md

 * 🍃 Started to build a [Java Spring Boot chat app](https://github.com/pinefoambath/demo) as well as a [Java Spring Boot cloud storage](https://github.com/pinefoambath/cloudstorage) application, to learn the Spring Boot framework (in progress).

 I live in Zurich, Switzerland ⛰ 🍫.
-I work at Simplificator and (remote) teach at the Le Wagon Bootcamp 🙇‍♀️
+I work at Simplificator and (remote) teach at the Le Wagon Bootcamp 🙇‍♀️ I publish content at https://medium.com/@_andrea

 **👩‍🏫   Education**